FairwindsOps/vault-token-injector/README.md

 # vault-token-injector

-A loop to keep vault access tokens up-to-date in circleci
+A loop to keep vault access tokens up-to-date in circleci and/or terraform cloud

-Injects new tokens into circleci build environments on startup and every 30 minutes.
+Injects new tokens into circleci build environments or terraform cloud workspaces on startup and every 30 minutes.
 Also injects the `VAULT_ADDR` variable.

 # Configuration